aymanzerda-sudotime/aymanzerda-sudotime.github.io/_publications/broker.md

 * The scan reveals 9 open ports :
     * ``OpenSSH`` server running on port 22.
-    * ``nginx`` web server running on port 80 but it's returing a 401 unauthorized access.
+    * ``nginx`` web server running on port 80 but it's returning a 401 unauthorized access.
     * ``ActiveMQ`` is a messaging broker running on ports ``61613`` and ``61616``, These ports are associated with the AMQP (Advanced Message Queuing Protocol) and MQTT (Message Queuing Telemetry Transport) communication protocols, respectively running on port ``1883`` and ``5672``.

 * Visiting ``http://10.10.11.243``, we have a basic HTTP authentication.